OrchardCMS/OrchardDoc/Documentation/Orchard-1-10.Release-Notes.markdown

 Please follow the upgrade instruction from this document: <http://docs.orchardproject.net/Documentation/orchard-1-9.Release-Notes>

+#### Disabled modules

+Some modules are not loaded automatically and need to be enabled manually if you are using them:
+- Orchard.Workflows.Timer
+- Orchard.Email.Workflow
+- Orchard.Users.Workflows
+- Orchard.Roles.Workflows

 #### Deprected modules

 If your modules were using files or resources from Orchard.jQuery you will need to point to the ones defined in Orchard.Resources.